theolivenbaum/resin/README.md

 You realize that you need to be able to select documents based on more than one criteria so you introduce the concept of "AND" into your querying process which intersects the results of a multi-criteria query, giving you a small, neat little dosier of bills to pay.
 You then create and witness a new open-source project gaining immensly in popularity eventually leading to the point where you can acctually pay those bills.
 But by then, even though you used the same criteria the dosier became a little fatter and did not contain the same bills.
 Stuff had happened.
 The indexed had changed.
 Good thing you got payed.
 The end.

-###More requirements
+###Here's what you need

-We need to be able to swiftly index documents without taking up too much memory or disk space.
-We need to be able to query that index for documents and get them back in exactly the same shape they were in before we started analyzing them.
+You need to be able to swiftly index documents without taking up too much memory or disk space.
+You need to be able to query that index for documents and get them back in exactly the same shape they were in before we started analyzing them.
 The process of querying must be fast.
 Not Lucene-fast, but fast.
 The time it takes to understand the query, perform the scan and then retrieve the documents from disk must be below a second, preferably tens of milliseconds (like Lucene) or at least around a couple of hundred milliseconds.
 We need to be able to update the index, add new documents and remove old ones.

-Even though we could be thinking about the values of fields as being objects, any Object, any IComparable even, that would actually make even more sense, to start with we will only solve the querying part, not the custom sorting of results that Lucene is capable of.
-Therefore we don't need our values to be of type IComparable, they can be strings.
+Even though you could be thinking about the values of fields as being objects, any Object, any IComparable even, that would actually make even more sense, to start with you will only solve the querying part, not the custom sorting of results that Lucene is capable of.
+Therefore you don't need our values to be of type IComparable, they can be strings.

 ###The heckler